AndreChaves95/MyLearningProject/README.md

 ## How to run the project
-- On docker-compose file run services to start 'postgres_db' and 'rabbitmq' containers
+- On docker-compose.yml file run services to start all the containers needed (rabbitmq, postgres, application)
-- Run ProjectApplication.java to start the application
+- Or on terminal (inside project) run docker-compose up

 ## Concepts